Re Hf In Be Co Mg Cr Ni Cd

 Rare Earth Hydride

-AgW75, this tungsten silver composite is one of the high refractory content Tungsten silver materials made by press-sinter-infiltration and normally a high resistance to arc erosion.
+AgW75, this composite is one of the high refractory content Tungsten silver materials made by press-sinter-infiltration and normally a high resistance to arc erosion.
 It is generally used as arcing contacts in large air and oil circuit breakers, line disconnects, re-closures, and in high current switches and contacts.
 Contact resistance is low enough to protect the higher conductivity current carrying contacts from arc damage.
 Its resistance to welding makes it a good shorting contact for bi-metal protection in circuit breakers.

-AgW70 and AgW50, these tungsten silver composites have more silver than AgW75, which provides higher conductivity and a lower contact resistance.
+AgW70 and AgW50, these composites have more silver than AgW75, which provides higher conductivity and a lower contact resistance.
 They are used extensively in a large variety of circuit breakers.
 In this application, a single pair of contacts provides the dual function of carrying the current without overheating, and interrupting the current without excessive arc erosion.
 They are also used in high current contacts where resistance to contact welding and arc erosion are required.
 In a variety of DC applications, they offer resistance to metal transfer.

-AgW50, this tungsten silver composite has the highest silver content of the press-sinter-repress Tungsten silver materials.
+AgW50, this composite has the highest silver content of the press-sinter-repress Tungsten silver materials.
 It exhibits good resistance to contact welding and is used for current carrying contacts in power circuit breakers that encounter high momentary currents.